reapp/new-site/source/components.md

 ### Dots

-Dots are the equivalent as used in the homescreen in iOS.
+Dots are the equivalent of those used in the homescreen in iOS.
 Used to track location within a list of views.

 ```